Tau Orionis

 Tau Orionis (τ Ori, τ Orionis) is a binary star in the constellation Orion.
 If an imaginary line is drawn north-west between the stars Rigel and Mintaka, Tau Orionis can be found roughly one-sixth of the way to Mintaka.
 It is visible to the naked eye with a combined apparent visual magnitude of 3.58.
 Based upon an annual parallax shift of 6.6 mas, it is located around 490 light years distant.

 This is a spectroscopic binary system with an orbital period of 90 days and a very high eccentricity of 0.834.
 It is a heartbeat star, showing variations on its apparent magnitude during the close periastron passage.
-The components have masses of and a combined stellar classification of B5 III.
+The components have equal masses of and a combined stellar classification of B5 III.
 The star has a peculiar velocity through space of 16.9 km/s.

 Tau Orionis has three visual companions: magnitude 11.0 component B at an angular separation of 33.30″ along a position angle of 251°; magnitude 10.9 component C lying some 3.80″ from component B; and magnitude 10.9 component D at 36.0″ from τ Ori along a position angle of 51°, all as of 2011.